A. D. Harvey

 Arnold D. Harvey (born 1947) is an English historian, novelist and hoaxer.
 He originated a hoax claiming that Charles Dickens met Fyodor Dostoyevsky, and has published work under a variety of other names, including Stephanie Harvey, Stephen Harvey, Graham Headley, Trevor McGovern, John Schellenberger, Leo Bellingham, Michael Lindsay, Ludovico Parra, and Janis Blodnieks.

 Early life and education

-Born in and brought up in Colchester, A. D. Harvey read Modern History under Sir Keith Thomas at St John's College, Oxford, and obtained his Ph.D. in History at Cambridge only six years after sitting his GCE A-levels, being a member of University College, now Wolfson College.
+A. D. Harvey was born and brought up in Colchester, where he attended Colchester Royal Grammar School.
+He read Modern History under Sir Keith Thomas at St John's College, Oxford, and obtained his Ph.D. in History at Cambridge only six years after sitting his GCE A-levels, being a member of University College, now Wolfson College.